chr1s4ng3l/NutritionApp/README.md

 #  **Panda Food Facts - Kotlin**

+⚠️ WARNING: This is a development version and is not yet suitable for a production environment.

 ## General principles
 ### You can look for information about products, including many useful computed values.